They Call Me Joy

-They Call Me Joy (Filipino: Ligaya Ang Itawag Mo Sa Akin) is a 1997 Philippine film directed by Carlos Siguion-Reyna.
+They Call Me Joy (Filipino: Ligaya ang Itawag Mo sa Akin) is a 1997 Philippine drama film directed by Carlos Siguion-Reyna from a story and screenplay written by his wife, Bibeth Orteza.
 The film stars Rosanna Roces in the title role.

-It is one of the blockbuster hit movies produced by Reyna Films.
+Produced by Reyna Films and distributed by Star Cinema, the film was theatrically released on January 29, 1997, and it became a blockbuster at the box office.

 Synopsis

-Ligaya (Roces) is a veteran prostitute whose name means "joy", and is ironically tired and unhappy with her lifestyle.
-Having saved enough money, she decides to leave whoring for good, but love unexpectedly comes her way in the form of a sincere and honest farmer called Poldíng (Arcilla).
+Ligaya is a veteran prostitute whose name means "joy", and is ironically tired and unhappy with her lifestyle.
+Having saved enough money, she decides to leave whoring for good, but love unexpectedly comes her way in the form of a sincere and honest farmer called Poldíng.
 The farmer, who falls madly in love with her, is Ligaya's ticket to a decent, respectable life.

 Roces' oft-quoted line from the film is "Ligaya ang itawag mo sa akin, 'yan ang trabaho ko, nagbibigáy-ligaya." ("Call me 'Joy,' that's my job, giving joy").
 It is often used in a humorous context, where the speaker parodies the catty attitude of a prostitute advertising her ability to give "pleasure".